 We often use life insurance as a tool in helping clients.
 Life insurance is important in many estate-planning situations, such as the following:

-- A young family.
-To help raise the kids and get them through college if a young parent dies.
+- Young families.
+Life insurance can help raise the kids and get them through college if a young parent dies unexpectedly.

 - Business owners.
 A buy-sell agreement between partners in a business is important.
 But the agreement may not work without some cash to pay off the owner’s family.
 Life insurance helps provide that cash.